Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 Python supports a variety of data types, including strings, integers, floating-point numbers, and booleans.
 It also supports sequences, which hold collections of data.
 The most common sequences are:

 - Lists, which are similar to arrays in other programming languages
+- Tuples, which are are like lists, but are immutable (more on this in a moment)
 - Strings, which are sequences of characters

 Sequences play a role in data handling in Python because they support a rich and concise syntax for slicing and dicing data.
 To understand sequences, let's start with lists.

 ### Lists

 A list is a collection of items of any data type (integers, strings, or even other lists) and is analogous to arrays in other programming languages.
-Lists are mutable (they can be changed), which means items can be added or removed from a list.
+Lists are mutable (they can be changed), which means items can be added to and removed from a list.

 > The terms *mutable* and *immutable* are frequently used in programming.
 Mutable means the memory referenced by a variable can be changed.
 Immutable means the memory referenced by a variable cannot be changed.
 Strings are immutable.
 If you modify a string in code, a new string is created in memory to hold the modified string.
 Lists are mutable, meaning items can freely be added and removed.

 To create a list, you wrap a sequence of values in square brackets and separate each item in the list with commas.
 The following example creates a list of integers:

 ```python
 nums = [1,2,3,4,5]
 ```

-To iterate through all the values in the list use a loop:
+You can iterate through all the values in the list using a loop:

 ```python
 nums = [1,2,3,4,5]
 for value in nums: